wesnoth/wesnoth/INSTALL.md

    only if you wish to be able to communicate with a local wesnothd instance through a named pipe.
 You must run wesnothd with the same UID specified at build time for this to work.

+## 6. Essential Build Options for Windows (MYSYS2 + MinGW-w64)

+Building Wesnoth in Windows is not as strict forward as that in Linux.
+Using MYSYS2 and MinGW-w64 is one of the most convenient ways to compile Wesnoth in Windows.
+First, you should install MinGW-w64 by MYSYS2 installer.
+Then, install all the dependencies listed above from the MinGW-w64 repository.
+Now, in the MinGW-w64 shell, you can run the Scons command with the following options to build Wesnoth:

+    $ scons arch=native sdldir=/mingw64/include/SDL2 \
+            boostdir=/mingw64/include/boost boostlibdir=/mingw64/bin \
+            boost_suffix=-mt notifications=false